Digital Video and Field Order

 Diagram 3 - Pixel Aspect Ratios

 The third type of pixels shown are for SVCD.
 SVCD stands for “Super Video Compact Disc” and is an official extension of the CD standard which can be used for storing interlaced digital video on standard compact discs.
-At the moment this medium is quite popular among video hobbyists but will probably become less so as the cost of writing DVDs reduces.
+SVCD was popular with hobbyists before writeable DVDs became more affordable.
 Compact discs are relatively small for the use of digital video, so a much lower sampling rate is used.
 This results in only 480 pixels covering the same spacial width as the 720 Rec 601 pixels.
 SVCD pixels are therefore much wider.

 525-line (NTSC) Systems